How is it spread?

 - People who have spent long periods in close contact with a person with infectious TB

-- People who have a chronic illness that affects their immune system, including diabetes and HIV.
+- People who have a chronic illness that affects their immune system, including HIV.

 How is the spread of TB prevented?

-- People with infectious TB are kept isolated until they are no longer infectious (usually about two weeks on treatment)
+- People with infectious TB are isolated until they are no longer infectious

-- People diagnosed with latent TB infection may be offered a course of preventive treatment
+- People diagnosed with TB infection may be offered a course of preventive treatment

-- BCG vaccination gives protection against severe forms of TB in young children, and is offered to children under 5 who will be travelling to countries where TB is common; however, BCG vaccine is not routinely given in New South Wales.
+- BCG vaccination gives protection against life-threatening forms of TB in young children who will be travelling to countries where TB is common, but it is not routinely given in NSW.

 How is TB disease diagnosed?

 For TB in the lungs:

-- A chest x-ray can show whether TB has affected the lungs
+- A chest x-ray can show whether TB disease has affected the lungs

-- A sputum (or phlegm) test shows whether TB germs are present in coughed up sputum
+- A sputum test shows if TB germs are present in coughed up sputum

 - Tests such as a fine needle biopsy, wound swab, surgical specimen or early morning urine sample can assist in diagnosing TB.

 How is it treated?

-Latent TB infection: a doctor may prescribe a course of tablets (preventive therapy), or follow up with regular chest x-rays.
+TB infection: the doctor may prescribe a course of tablets (preventive therapy), or follow up with regular chest x-rays.

 - People with TB should take all their TB medicines exactly as prescribed, until the end of the treatment course, without missing doses or stopping early

-Multi-drug resistant TB (MDR-TB) occurs when TB bacteria are not killed by at least two of the important TB antibiotics (isoniazid and rifampin, the two most powerful TB drugs.
-Drug susceptible TB and drug resistant TB is spread in the same way as other TB.
+Multidrug resistant TB (MDR-TB) occurs when TB bacteria are resistant to at least isoniazid and rifampin, the two most powerful TB drugs.
+Drug susceptible TB and drug resistant TB is spread in the same way.

-- People with MDR-TB require longer antibiotic treatment, for up to 24 months, and sometimes need regular injections (into their vein) for the first 6 to 8 months
+- People with MDR-TB require longer antibiotic treatment for up to 24 months, and some people need regular injections into their vein for the first 6 to 8 months

 - People with MDR-TB should take all their TB medicines exactly as prescribed, until the end of the treatment course, without missing doses or stopping early.